farah-trigui/website-for-Important-events-/README.md

 # Website to organize important events

-A React (or Laravel/etc.) based project built as part of my coursework.
+A React/Laravel based project built as part of my coursework.

 ## Features
 - Component-based UI